top of page

 Judges can sustain objections and instruct juries to disregard arguments that are overly inflammatory or not tied directly to legal standards.

 When you read emotionally charged material without context, your brain can enter that same primitive threat state — scanning for danger, seeking someone to blame, or feeling compelled to “do something.”
+But you are not a juror.
+You are not required to decide guilt.
+Yet your nervous system may act as if you are.

 4. Jury Mental Health Protections in Court